-The first one was a really special exploration of Lake Rotomahana, where the team managed to locate some pieces of the Pink Terraces that vanished in the Tarawera eruption of 1886.
+This first one was a really special exploration of Lake Rotomahana, where the team managed to locate some pieces of the Pink Terraces that vanished in the Tarawera eruption of 1886.

-The second is about an ascent of Mount Cook, to take the most accurate measurements ever of its precise height.
+This one is about an ascent of Mount Cook, to take the most accurate measurements ever of its precise height.
 Following a huge collapse of the mountain in 1991 that lowered the high peak by an estimated 10 metres.

 However this expedition showed up a very different result for the present height of the mountain.

-This one is a great description of the volcanoes of Auckland, how they erupt and the rocks that they form, presented by Ian Smith.
+Here is a great description of the volcanoes of Auckland, how they erupt and the rocks that they form, presented by Ian Smith.

-A detailed look at the ice core drilling process on an expedition to Antarctica.
+A detailed look at the ice core drilling process on an expedition to Antarctica:

-This simple educational model demonstrates how one earthquake can add stress to the earth, resulting in aftershocks.
+This simple educational model demonstrates how one earthquake can add stress to the earth, resulting in aftershocks:

 How do scientists work out the location and magnitude of an earthquake?
 John Ristau of GeoNet explains it all very clearly:

-Another educational model, this time using a tsunami tank, showing how tsunami deposits are created
+Another educational model, this time using a tsunami tank, showing how tsunami deposits are created:

 Drilling in to the Alpine Fault is a highly technical challenge.
 I asked VirginiaToy of Otago University to explain how the rocks brought up from below ground are processed and analysed, and what we can learn from them.

 The Kaikoura Quake caused many landslides in the mountains.
 Some of these caused a significant hazard by damming up river valleys, risking collapse of the dam and a flash flood.
-Chris Massey explained how the science team go about evaluating thes hazard in the Linton Valley.
+Chris Massey explained how the science team go about evaluating thes hazard in the Linton Valley: